-Personal location beacon Fast Find 220 PLB 406 MHz with Galileo & GPS
+Personal locator beacon Fast Find 220 PLB 406 MHz with Galileo & GPS

-The personal emergency beacon (PLB) Fast Find 220, offers in emergency the security of a direct communication to the emergency services through the international satellite network COSPAS-SARSAT, exclusively dedicated to rescue the frequency 406 MHz transmits Accurate geographical coordinates acquired by GNSS networks: Galileo and GPS.
+The personal locator beacon PLB Fast Find 220, offers in emergency the security of a direct communication to the emergency services through the international satellite network COSPAS-SARSAT, exclusively dedicated to rescue the frequency 406 MHz transmits Accurate geographical coordinates acquired by GNSS networks: Galileo and GPS.

 Easy to use, a touch of the button activates the beacon and the alert is launched… A distress message including your identifier and your geographical coordinates is transmitted on reserved waves (406 MHz) through a satellite network (COSPAS-SARSAT) the information is immediately received by the emergency services (SAR).

 This free service is available to all, having as a prerequisite to have the appropriate equipment to communicate on the network.

 COSPAS-SARSAT is an international organisation that is the result of cooperation between some 40 countries.
 His mission is the safeguarding of human life.